 Pupils/Staff/Visitors' accidents should be reported using the form.
-The completed form should then be sent to the Nurse as soon as possible with photocopies sent to the Head's Secretary/Deputy Head and Bursar where necessary (in his role as Health and Safety Officer).
+The completed form should then be sent to the Nurse as soon as possible with copies to the Headmaster's Secretary/Deputy Head and Bursar where necessary (in his role as Health and Safety Officer).
 The original is kept in the School Surgery.

-All first aid and medical treatments must be recorded in the child's individual ISAMs (school database) file, accident form where necessary and in the case of EYFS/Pre-Prep all incidents are recorded on an individual file and parents are asked to sign on collection of their child, this information is also recorded on each individual pupil records on ISAMs..
-The nurse or carer will contact the parents by phone when necessary.
+All first aid and medical treatments must be recorded in the child's individual ISAMs (school database) file, accident form where necessary and in the case of EYFS/Pre-Prep all incidents are recorded on an individual file and parents are asked to sign on collection of their child.
+The nurse or carer will contact the parents by phone where deemed necessary.
+This is then recorded on ISAMs